vishnu-ek/PART-1--Supervised-learning-on-FashionMNIST-dataset-using-Logistic-Regression/README.md

-The code in this prepository is the the first stage of exploring the fashion mnist dataset using logistic regression.
+The code in this prepository involves in exploring the fashion mnist dataset using Logistic regression.

 About Data:
 1) Fashion Mnist dataset is from Zalando.
 It consists of 60,000 training instances and 10,000 testing instances.